Angel-Sanchez-Ruiz/test/REPORT.md

 - Using a double DQN
 - Using a dueling DQN
-- Using prioritized experience replay
 - Using a distributional DQN
-- Using a noisy DQN
-- Using a (rainbow) combination of the improvements listed above
-- Learning form multi-step bootstrapping targets, like in A3C and A2C
 - Adding more fully-connected layers / more hidden units to the layers
+- Design a CNN for the agent
-- Training past the target average reward of 13 and seeing what the limit is
+- Training past the target average reward of 10 and seeing what the limit is